cudoventures/cudos-noded-packager/README.md

 offered purely as a "Proof of Concept" and a working demonstration of a possible alternative way of installing Cudos Nodes in the future.**

+2022-11-12 Update: However, it is entering the final stages of QA and testing and will be released soon.

 ## Notes

 The binary packages are produced by the scripting in this git repository, directly from